7.9. Matrices

 integer r = rows(M); /* This has a value of 2 */

-Matrix indexing is done similarly to vector indexing, however, two indices must be used.
-These indices are separated using a comma.
+Matrix indexing is done similarly to array indexing, however, two indices must be used.
+Because matrices are arrays of arrays the indexing is coposite:

 The first index specifies the row of the matrix, and the second index specifies the column of the matrix.
 The result is retrieved from the row and column.
 Both the row and column indices must be integers.